ros-workshop/course/README.md

 <details><summary>Click for answers!</summary>

 1. A node is an executable that uses ROS to communicate with other nodes.
 Nodes can publish messages to a topic as well as subscribe to a topic to receive messages
-2. If you are playing back a bag file with rosbag play, using the --clock option will run a Clock Server while the bag file is being played
+2. If you are playing back a bag file with `rosbag play`, using the `--clock` option will run a Clock Server while the bag file is being played
 3. Well, have you?
 4. The Unified Robot Description Format (URDF) is an XML specification to describe a robot.
 URDF is an XML format that describes a robot, its parts, joints, dimensions and properties
 5. tf is a package that lets the user keep track of multiple coordinate frames over time. tf maintains the relationship between coordinate frames in a tree structure buffered in time, and lets the user transform points, vectors, etc between any two coordinate frames at any desired point in time
-6. rostopic hz [topic]
+6. `rostopic hz [topic]`
-7. Simply place a .msg file inside the msg directory in a package.
-More information found here (http://wiki.ros.org/ROS/Tutorials/DefiningCustomMessages)
+7. Simply place a `.msg` file inside the msg directory in a package.
+More information found [here][ros-custom-msg]
-8. include file="$(find ros_package_name)/path_to_launch.launch"
+8. `include file="$(find ros_package_name)/path_to_launch.launch"`
-9. Information can be found here (http://wiki.ros.org/catkin/CMakeLists.txt)
+9. Information can be found [here][ros-cmakelists]
 10. The remap tag allows you to pass in name remapping arguments to the ROS node that you are launching in a more structured manner than setting the args attribute of a node directly.
 The remap tag applies to all subsequent declarations in its scope (launch, node or group)
 11. Overlaying refers to building and using a ROS package from source on top of an existing version of that same package.
 In this way your new or modified version of the package "overlays" the installed one
-1. * *ROS Package:* A ROS package might contain ROS nodes, a ROS library, datasets, configuration files, third-party software, or anything else that logically constitutes a useful module.
+12. * *ROS Package:* A ROS package might contain ROS nodes, a ROS library, datasets, configuration files, third-party software, or anything else that logically constitutes a useful module.
 The goal of a ROS package is to provide functionality in an easy-to-consume manner that is reusable.
 In general, ROS packages follow a "Goldilocks" principle: enough functionality to be useful, but not too much that the package is heavyweight and difficult to use from other software.
     * *Debian Package:* A Debian/Ubuntu package is a `.deb` file that allows for applications or libraries to be distributed via the `apt` package management system.
 Packaging allows automated installation, upgrading, configuring, and removing computer programs for Debian/Ubuntu in a consistent manner.
 One or more Debian packages can be built from a single source package.
 A single Debian package can contain multiple ROS packages.
 Debian Policy requires that each `.deb` file is built with a particular structure and format but there are many methods of arriving at these files.
 </details>

 ### Tips